anujshah1003/Real_time_Object_detection_TF/README.md

 The video tutorial for the same is at : https://www.youtube.com/watch?v=MoMjIwGSFVQ

+This video is the direct implementation of sentdex tutorial video: https://www.youtube.com/watch?v=COlbP62-B-U

 Download the object_recognition_detection.zip

 For running the object detection on image files run the object_detection_tutorial.py